mmujtabah/BlitzProject/README.md

 ## Overview

-This is a simple Match-3 puzzle game implemented in C++ using the SFML library.
+This is a Bltiz Bejeweled remake implemented in C++ using the SFML library.
 The game involves swapping adjacent gems to create matches of three or more gems of the same color in a row or column.

 ## Features